mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 For the purpose of this tutorial, we assess the performance by the number of GMRES iterations required to reach convergence.
 For simplicity, we refrain from assessing timings in this tutorial.

+To assess the weak scaling behavior of a particular preconditioner, perform the following steps:

+1. Select a preconditioner by choosing one of the predefined `SOLVER`s in `solid.4C.yaml`.
+   1. Choose a parametrization for this preconditioner in the respective `prec_solid_*.xml` file (and keep it constant for the entire study)
+   1. Study one mesh
+      1. Select a mesh by setting `solid_*.exo` in the input file.
+      1. Run the example using the suitable number of MPI processes (as listed in the tables on meshing details)
+      1. Take a note of the number of GMRES iterations reqired to reach convergence
+   1. Study the next mesh (i.e., repeat step 3 with another mesh until all meshes have been computed.)
+1. Go to step 1 and select a different preconditioner

+> Make sure to at least cover one of the preconditioners from Ifpack and the multigrid preconditioner from MueLu.

+Food for thought:

+- How does the iteration number behave for a growing number of MPI processes and unknowns?
+- What is the main difference between the multigrid preconditioner and all the other one-level preconditioners?

+Discuss your finding with your colleagues.

 [^1]: Y. Saad.
 Iterative Methods for Sparse Linear Systems.
 SIAM, Philadelphia, PA, USA, 2003
 [^2]: J. L. Gustafson.
 Reevaluating Amdahl’s law.
 Communications of the ACM, 31(5):532–533, 1988